tonytian2000/breezeflow/README.md

 # BreezeFlow

-A multi-module Java library for workflow management and execution, built with Maven and designed for JDK 17.
+A lightweight, flexible workflow engine for Java applications, built with Maven and designed for JDK 11.

 ## Overview

 BreezeFlow is a lightweight workflow engine library that provides a clean API for defining and executing workflows.
 It features a controlled task creation pattern through TaskFactory and supports both sequential and parallel task execution.
-The library is designed to be used as a dependency in other Java projects and supports cloud artifactory deployment.
+The library enables you to build complex data processing pipelines with clear separation of concerns, data sharing between tasks, and flexible execution patterns.
+It is designed to be used as a dependency in other Java projects and supports cloud artifactory deployment.

 ## Features

 - **Multi-module Architecture**: Clean separation of concerns with `common`, `core`, and `tutorial` modules
-- **JDK 17 Support**: Built and tested with Java 17
+- **JDK 11 Support**: Built and tested with Java 11
 - **SLF4J Logging**: Comprehensive logging with SLF4J and Logback
 - **TaskFactory Pattern**: Controlled task creation and dependency injection
 - **Parallel & Sequential Execution**: Support for both parallel and sequential task execution
 - **Thread Pool Management**: Configurable thread pools for parallel execution
 - **Extensible Workflow System**: Easy-to-extend workflow and task framework
+- **Data Sharing Mechanism**: Facts for task completion flags and SessionContext for data exchange
+- **Task Execution Pattern**: Consistent preCheck() and invoke() pattern for all tasks
-- **Comprehensive Tutorials**: Complete tutorial module with examples
+- **Comprehensive Tutorials**: Complete tutorial module with real-world examples
 - **Cloud Ready**: Configured for deployment to cloud artifactory repositories

 ## Module Structure